-This page aims to answer questions that parents of new students may have before their children start school in September.
+This page aims to answer questions that parents, carers and Year 6 students may have before the start of school in September.

 Click a section below to view more information.